-Building upon SOWK 562 (Generalist Social Work Practice with Groups and Communities) this course advances the knowledge required to work collaboratively with a variety of groups: task, educational, self-help, committees, boards, and treatment groups.
-Drawing upon a strengths-based paradigm, students learn, develop and practice group leadership skills with diverse clients both in the classroom and in the concurrent internship experience, focusing on beginning, leading and terminating groups.
-Attention is paid to issues of mutual aid, empowerment, social/economic/environmental justice and group practice with at-risk populations.
-Evaluation of group outcomes using qualitative and quantitative methods will be examined.
+Building upon SOWK 562 (Generalist Social Work Practice with Groups and Communities), this course deepens the knowledge required to work collaboratively with various types of groups, including task, educational, self-help, committees, boards, and treatment groups.
+Utilizing a strengths-based paradigm, students will develop and practice group leadership skills with diverse clients, both in the classroom and during their concurrent internship experience.
+The course emphasizes the beginning, leading, and terminating of groups, and addresses issues such as mutual aid, empowerment, social and economic justice, and group practice with at-risk populations.
+Additionally, students will examine the evaluation of group outcomes using both qualitative and quantitative methods.